Hi, I’m Stefan!

 This paper examines the relationship between sequential income tax adoptions and interstate migration in US states between 1900 and 1930.
 Exploiting the sequential introduction of personal and corporate state income taxes, we analyze matched full-count US census data to explore the causal links between state income tax introductions and migration patterns.
 To guide our empirical approach, we develop a simple migration gravity model with multilateral resistance.
 Employing a three-way fixed effects Poisson Pseudo-Maximum Likelihood (FE-PPML) framework, we estimate the gravity equation, incorporating a tax introduction indicator.
 Our findings indicate that the implementation of personal state income taxes lead to an 8.7% increase in internal migration.
 The adoption of corporate state income taxes is associated with a larger overall rise in internal migration (11.3%) across the population.
 Our results are robust to other interstate migration trends and hold across different subgroups of the population.
 We conclude that income tax adoptions had substantial implications for interstate migration during this period, potentially operating through two distinct channels.
 First, the direct taxation of personal income influenced migration decisions.
 Second, the introduction of corporate income taxes prompted business relocation, which, in turn, affected migration.

-Work in Progress
+Selected Work in Progress

-“Discretionary Policy under Fiscal Decentralization” | Draft | Poster | Abstract
+“Discretionary Policy under Fiscal Decentralization” | Draft coming soon! | Poster | Abstract

 This paper examines how fiscal decentralization affects the implementation and effectiveness of discretionary fiscal policies across different levels of government.
-Using a comprehensive dataset spanning 37 countries from 1990 to 2021, I develop a novel empirical framework to analyze the relationship between fiscal federalism and macroeconomic stabilization policy.
-I introduce a new combined measure of fiscal decentralization that accounts for both quantitative subnational expenditure shares and qualitative institutional autonomy, providing a more nuanced characterization of federal fiscal structures.
-To identify discretionary fiscal responses, I employ the cyclically-adjusted primary budget approach across different government levels and estimate their effects using panel local projections.
-The findings reveal that higher fiscal decentralization significantly constrains central governments’ discretionary spending responses to economic downturns.
+Using data from 37 OECD countries from 1990 to 2021, I estimate a system of local projections to analyze the relationship between fiscal federalism and macroeconomic stabilization policy where I introduce a new and comprehensive measure of fiscal decentralization that accounts for both quantitative subnational expenditure shares and qualitative institutional autonomy.
+To identify discretionary fiscal responses, I use cyclically adjusted primary budgets across different government levels.
+Impulse responses reveal that higher fiscal decentralization significantly constrains central governments’ discretionary spending responses to economic downturns.
 While subnational governments in decentralized systems show increased fiscal responses, these interventions have limited and sometimes adverse effects on closing the national output gap.
-This suggests that decentralization may impair macroeconomic stabilization due to coordination challenges among subnational entities, even when they possess both the resources and autonomy to implement discretionary policies.
-The results provide novel empirical evidence for potential negative externalities of fiscal decentralization on macroeconomic stabilization capabilities.“Migrants of Influence: Skill Levels and the Effects on International Trade” (joint with Ashim Dubey) | Latest Version | Abstract
+This suggests that decentralization may impair macroeconomic stabilization, even when they possess both the resources and autonomy to implement discretionary policies.“Migrants of Influence: Skill Levels and the Effects on International Trade” (joint with Ashim Dubey) | Latest Version | Abstract

 Technical Notes, Data and Policy Work